 OFFICIALS PERMIT HARASSMENT TO CONTINUE

-In a private lawsuit a Title IX attorney must show that school officials knew about the conduct.
+In a private lawsuit a Connecticut sexual harassment attorney must show that school officials knew about the conduct.
 It does not matter who they heard it from.
 It does not matter whether someone complained about sexual harassment by name.

-Once they knew, officials must do more than show ‘deliberate indifference’.
+Once they know, officials cannot show ‘deliberate indifference’.
 This essentially means they must take reasonable steps to stop the harassment and cure its effects.
 They must act promptly.
 Waiting for the victim to file a complaint is not acceptable.
 Neither is waiting for law enforcement to investigate.

 They must take must thorough and effective measures.
 They must make the victim feel less vulnerable.
-Officials must follow their district’s own policies on discrimination.
+The district must have a policy on discrimination, and officials must follow it.
 They cannot persist with ineffective measures.

 In Doe v.
 New Fairfield the Court ruled in Jane Doe’s favor.
 It held that a jury could have found the Board acted unreasonably.
 In regard to the perpetrator’s presence, there was evidence of indifference.
 Officials denied Jane could have seen him in the cafeteria.
 The superintendent insisted they could not expel him without Jane testifying in person.
 To fix the problem of his presence they relied on him to voluntarily withdraw from school.
 They could not guarantee Jane that he would never return.